nicholaswilde/docs/docs/our-helm-charts/development/creating-a-new-chart.md

 [node-red](https://github.com/k8s-at-home/charts/tree/master/charts/stable/node-red)
 or the many others in this repository.

-Include this chart as a dependency in your `Chart.yaml` e.g.
+You will see which charts include this common chart as dependency:

 ```yaml
 # Chart.yaml